 How much money do you need to live comfortably in Brazil?

-This value is estimative and can vary depending on the city that you live in.
-But as you’re about to see in the results of our research, at current trading rates, 1221 USD is enough money to live a comfortable life in Brazil as a couple, or 1741 USD for a family of four.
+These values can vary depending on the city that you choose to live in, but as you’re about to see in the results of our research, at current trading rates, 1221 USD is enough money to live a comfortable life in Brazil as a couple, or 1741 USD for a family of four.

 This number is not the same for every city, that’s why we have considered the monthly costs of 5 different Brazilian cities in our research.
 Also, we assumed three different lifestyles: a single person, a couple, and a family of four.

 This way you can have a better picture of how much money do you need to live comfortably in Brazil.

 The Cities Used for The Estimate Cost